 I serve as an Associate Editor of the Journal of Family Studies; Editorial Member of the International Journal of Care & Caring; and a Guest co-Editor a Special Issue of the Journal of Comparative Policy Analysis: Research & Practice (JCPA) on the methodological challenges for comparative welfare state research.

 Previously I was Director of the Noon Centre for Equality and Diversity in Business and Associate Professor in Public and Social Policy at the University of East London, UK.
-Prior to this post, I was a Building Sustainable Societies Fellow at the University of Leeds, Welfare Studies Fellow at Umeå University in Sweden and served as a policy adviser to central governments and international policy-making communities.
+Prior to this post, I was a Building Sustainable Societies Fellow at the University of Leeds, Welfare Studies Fellow at Umeå University in Sweden and senior policy adviser to central governments and international policy-making communities.